Logo AMOLF

 Working conditions

-- The starting salary is 2.968 Euro’s gross per month and a range of employment benefits.
+• Salary is in scale 10 (CAO-OI) which starts at 4.552 Euro’s gross per month, and a range of employment benefits.

 More information?